 What to Look For

 Lid fit is the most common and easy way to distinguish a quality Dutch oven.
 You want a lid that fits snug in the kettle it is paired with.
-Too loose of lid and the heat will not stay in the oven.
+Too loose of a lid and the heat will not stay in the oven.
 A lid that is too tight often gets stuck once the oven heats up.
-Also examine the finish, is it rough, smooth or inconsistent?
-You want an all over smooth finish free of obvious flaws and small cracks.
+Also, examine the finish, is it rough, smooth or inconsistent?
+You want an all-over smooth finish free of obvious flaws and small cracks.

 Reason for the Season